jmbarbone/fuj/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a patch release
-* Includes minor correction, typo fix, and minor enhancement
+* Includes a single minor fix with accompanying test